Skilles/MobMincer/README.md

 * `coloredMobs` - Whether mobs should be colored based on their current health.
 Default: true
 * `allowDispensing` - Whether the Mob Mincer can be attached from a dispenser.
 Default: true
 * `allowKillDrop` - Whether the mob should still drop loot when it dies after it has been minced at least once.
 Default: false
+* `dropChance` - The chance (0 - 1.0) that dropping loot is skipped.
+Default: 1

 ### Disclaimer

 * The Mob Mincer can be used on any mob that has a loot table, but some mobs have special conditions (eg. slimes only dropping slime balls when they are the smallest size).
 This will be fixed in a later release along with more drop customization.
-* Not every mince will produce a drop, though this chance can be increased with looting.
+* Just like with killing a mob, not every mince will produce a drop, though you can improve this with looting.
 Without looting, you are limited to one drop per mince.
 * If you cannot attach a mob mincer to a mob that drops loot, try enchanting it with Silk touch to allow for player drops.
 * Certain mods may make this too overpowered.
 Future configuration options will allow for more customization.

 ### Planned features

-- [ ] Support for more mobs
 - [ ] More configuration
-- [ ] More attachments
+- [ ] More attachments/modifiers
 - [ ] Suggestions welcome!

 ### Dependencies